A deep approach to doctoral supervision

 Target Group

-This series of seminars targets experienced doctoral supervisors (above all, associate profes-sors/docents and full professors) but also doctoral supervisors who have taken “Supervising Doctoral Students”, as well as some shorter doctoral supervisor training course offered at Faculty level.
+This series of seminars targets mainly experienced doctoral supervisors (above all, associate profes-sors/docents and full professors) but also doctoral supervisors who have taken “Supervising Doctoral Students”, as well as some shorter doctoral supervisor training course offered at Faculty level.
+It is a requirement to be actively involved in doctoral supervision.

 Extent and Teaching Qualifications